Ikea sale – five key buys you might have missed | Ideal Home

 Related: Ikea has just launched the app we’ve all been waiting for

-If Christmas exposed the shortcomings of your dining space, this extendable table might be a savvy buy.
-It’s brown/black finish is very much on trend for 2018, when pale wood furniture will find itself competing with more dark and sultry surfaces.
+If Christmas exposed the shortcomings of your dining space, this extendable table could be a savvy buy.
+Its brown/black finish is very much on trend for 2018, when pale wood furniture will find itself competing with more dark and sultry surfaces.
 And it’s a snip with up to 50 per cent off.

 In store now: Bjursta extendable dining table, WAS £200, NOW from £100, Ikea